Sharetools

 November is a good time for purple.
 The color conveys grateful energy.
 Think of purple's rich color before you start a project or are at a gathering.
 It will help you view your experiences as building blocks to greater understanding and knowledge.

-Purple is a helpful Thanksgiving color, one that reminds you to count your blessings.
-Perhaps its ability to inspire will motivate you to serve red cabbage, radicchio, eggplant, or purple grapes at a festive meal this season.
+Purple is a helpful Thanksgiving color, one that reminds us to count our blessings.
+Perhaps its ability to inspire will motivate us to serve red cabbage, radicchio, eggplant, or purple grapes at a festive meal this season.

 Red Cabbage, Japanese Eggplant, Radicchio